jeremt/jeremt.github.com/pages/cv.md

 - a snake like game with multiple graphic interfaces (Ncurse, SFML, OpenGL)
 - a bomberman like coded in C++ with OpenGL

+I made some simple HTML5 games with canvas (snake, doodle-jump like...) or WebGL (my website's [spaceship](game.html) game).

+Finally I worked on a retro adventure game on android.

 ### Web development

-I like to make some web experiments in Javascript using Canvas, WegGL and NodeJS.
+I like to make some web experiments using Canvas, WegGL and NodeJS.
+You can get an overview of it on my [github](https://github.com/jeremt) ;).

 ### UNIX System